Elliot Myles

 Elliot Jermaine Akinola Myles (born 20 January 2007) is a professional footballer who plays for club Norwich City as an attacking midfielder.
-A former youth international for England, he is currently a youth international for Wales.
+He is a Wales Under-21 international.

 Club career

 A youth product of Norwich City since the age of 14, Myles signed an academy contract with the club on 7 July 2023.
 He signed his first professional contract with the club on 23 January 2024.
 He made his senior and professional debut with Norwich as a substitute in a 4–3 EFL Cup win over Stevenage on 13 August 2024.

 International career

 Myles is eligible to play for Wales, England, Ghana and Nigeria, and has played for England and Wales at youth level.
 In October 2021, Myles made his first international appearance with Wales U16s at the Victory Shield tournament.
 He made the squad for the Wales U17s at the 2024 UEFA European Under-17 Championship.
-In October 2024, he was called up to the Wales U19s for a set of friendlies.
+In October 2024, he was called up to the Wales under-19s for a set of friendlies.
+In March 2026 he was called up to the Wales under-21 squad for the first time.